Skip to main content

 MRKT 305.
 Marketing Foundations.
 3 Credits.

 An overview of the scope and nature of market exchange and the buyer's pivotal role.
-Prerequisites: ECON 201, Sophomore, Junior, or Senior Standing, a minimum total of 50 credit hours, and declared and pre-COBPA majors only.
-Prerequisites or Corequisites: ACCT 201 and ECON 210.
-F,S.
+Prerequisite: Sophomore, Junior, or Senior Standing, a minimum total of 45 credit hours.
+F,S,SS.

 MGMT 300.
 Principles of Management.
 3 Credits.

 This course provides a survey of the traditional functions of management with primary emphasis on planning, organizing, controlling, and leading.
 This emphasis involves coverage of managerial decision making, leadership, motivation, interpersonal communication, staffing human resources, and organizational structure, design, and change and development.
 Additional topics include the history of managerial thought, management information systems, international management, and business ethics and social responsibility.
-Prerequisites or corequisites: Sophomore standing or higher with a total of 50 or more credit hours, including courses in progress.
+Corequisite: A total of 30 or more credit hours, including courses in progress.
 F,S.

 FIN 321.
 Real Estate Finance and Investment.
 3 Credits.